sriapathre/hackathon-groovo/README.md

 This app enables users to log their daily mood using emoji-based options and provides personalized Spotify playlist recommendations that align with their emotional state

-# hackathon-groovo
-This app enables users to log their daily mood using emoji-based options and provides personalized Spotify playlist recommendations that align with their emotional state

 To clone the GitHub repository you linked, follow these steps:

 🧭 Instructions to Clone the Repository